Protecting drawings (while you are working)

 When you start drawing, gCADPlus loads a template file.
 The file is initially called noname.
 When you select File > Save, the drawing is saved under the name you have chosen – let’s call it MyNewDesign.
 As the save command is implemented, gCADPlus adds the extension lcd to the filename so the file becomes MyNewDesign.lcd.

 As you add entities to the drawing, after 10 minutes, the autosave feature of gCADPlus cuts in and creates a backup file of the same name and in the same folder as the original drawing, but with the extension .lc$.
 At the 10-minute mark, there are then two copies of the file – the lcd and the lc$.
 If you then use File > Save, there are three copies of the drawing file in existence.
 The original file gets renamed MyNewDesign.bak, the current drawing gets saved with the .lcd suffix and the lc$ file remains (and is updated every 10 minutes).
 In this way, your design work is protected.

 Reclaiming a .bak or .lc$ file

 In our view, the best tool to use when saving your gCADPlus drawings is the incremental save tool that’s found on the standard toolbar.
 This tool, as the name implies, saves a drawing and adds a version number.
-If used while working on our theoretical drawing called MyNewDesign.lcd the original file is left unchanged and the newly saved drawing becomes MyNewDesign01.lcd.
+If used while working on our theoretical drawing above called MyNewDesign.lcd the original file is left unchanged and the newly saved drawing becomes MyNewDesign01.lcd.
 The file name increments by one each time the tool is used – MyNewDesign01.lcd, MyNewDesign02.lcd etc. This is particularly useful when following a particular design solution only to find that it does not work out and you want to return to an earlier version.